PlasmaHH/soundindicator/README.md

 ---

+Inspirations were drawn from https://github.com/MGX3D/EspDRO (links to a connector for chinese dial indicators and calipers) and https://hackaday.io/project/511-digital-dial-indicator-cnc-surface-probe/log/814-the-digital-dial-indicator-and-how-to-read-from-it

 With it (and gnuplot) you can easily create a graph like this, which shows the error of an ender 3 pro Z axis movement: